Ziggyss/kairos-to-do/README.md

 I decided to enable users to toggle the checked items on and off and initially started out with words on buttons to enable this ("Done" and "Not Done") but I didn't like how it looked in the design so I changed these buttons to have icons instead.

 I decided to omit a button for inline edit on the items as I wanted this functionality to be as unobtrusive as possible.

+I decided to go for a line-through effect on completed items, rather than using a checkbox.

 ## Challenges